wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/349-letter-armstrong-to-waller.md

 ---
+doc_date: '1972-11-22'
+doc_num: 349
+doc_order: 349
+naa_refs:
+- naa_barcode: 552872
+  naa_control_symbol: 67/1/3 PART 6
+  naa_series: A1838
+  reference: '[NAA: A1838, 67/1/3 PART 6]'
-title: "349 LETTER, ARMSTRONG TO WALLER"
+title: LETTER, ARMSTRONG TO WALLER
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10215
 vol_id: 27
-doc_date: 1972-11-22
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 349 LETTER, ARMSTRONG TO WALLER

-NAA: A1838, 67/1/3 PART 6

 Canberra, 22 November 1972

 I refer to cable 18759 [sic] of20 November from the Australian High Commission in London concerning immigration to Britain.
-1
+[1](#f1)

 It is indicated that, following discussion in White Hall on 21 November, the Acting High Commissioner will be cabling an appreciation of the new rules; that he hopes at the same time to be able to offer recommendations about the handling of the situation and will then be seeking the earliest possible guidance on future handling and presentation in London.